Introduction

 - Insurrectionists,

-- Provincial agitators.
+- and Provincial agitators,

 If Yeshua was executed in this manner, the lack of official Roman documentation would be expected.